-8 The TFA indicator variable used in our analysis contains those flagged by either the district or those identified in corps members lists in the Miami-Dade region made available by TFA.
-The TFA member lists only included placements since 2007, so any placements prior to 2007 could not be validated against TFA member lists and were those identified by M-DCPS in the administrative data only; it is possible that the district's tracking of TFA corps members in those early years was unreliable.
-Please see the appendix in Hansen et al. (2015) for more information on how the TFA indicator variable was created for this study.
+&lt;sup>9 The TFA indicator variable used in our analysis contains those flagged by either the district or those identified in corps members lists in the Miami-Dade region made available by TFA (the rate of overlap in identification between these two sources exceeded 90%).
+The TFA member lists used in this verification process only included placements since 2007, so any placements prior to 2007 could not be validated against TFA member lists and were those identified by M-DCPS in the administrative data only; it is possible that the district's tracking of TFA corps members in those early years was unreliable.

-9 The remaining respondents who report teaching for a third year were either "not in my placement school and not in a low-income community" (fewer than 5 respondents), "not in my placement but in a low-income community" (approximately 20 respondents), or did not respond to this item (approximately 30 respondents).
+&lt;sup>10 The remaining respondents who report teaching for a third year were either "not in my placement school and not in a low-income community" (fewer than 5 respondents), "not in my placement but in a low-income community" (approximately 20 respondents), or did not respond to this item (approximately 30 respondents).
 Whether the teaching occurred within M-DCPS is unclear based on these item responses.
-Because teaching for a third year refers to a point in time long preceding the administration of the survey to alumni from these cohorts, we cannot use the data from current employer or current alumni region, which are available in the data, to determine whether this third year of teaching occurred in M-DCPS, as we do with the most recent alumni cohort.
+Because teaching for a third year refers to a point in time long preceding the administration of the survey to alumni from these cohorts, we cannot use the data from current employer or current alumni region, which are available in the data, to determine whether this third year of teaching likely occurred in M-DCPS, as we do with the most recent alumni cohort in the Results section below.